ZephrFish/Stompy/README.md

 # Stompy
 A PowerShell function to perform timestomping on specified files and directories.
 The function can modify timestamps recursively for all files in a directory.
+There's also a C# version [linked in the same repo here](https://github.com/ZephrFish/Stompy/tree/main/StompySharps).

 - Change timestamps for individual files or directories.
 - Recursively apply timestamps to all files in a directory.